Vadivel Balaji

 Vadivel Balaji (17 February 1975 – 10 September 2020) was an Indian television comedian, mimicry artist and actor.
 He received the nickname Vadivel after gaining fame among audience for imitating popular Tamil comedian Vadivelu's voice in television programmes.
 He was well known for his works in the television field and appeared in prime time Star Vijay television programmes such as Kalakka Povathu Yaaru (Season 4), Siricha Pochu in Adhu Idhu Yedhu.
 He also took part as a contestant in the eighth season of the reality television show Jodi Number One.
-A couple of weeks ago, he was shooting for Mr & Mrs Chinnathirai 2 and had apparently got eliminated as well from the show.
+He and his wife participated in Mr & Mrs Chinnathirai season 2, he also appeared in Start Music segments shortly before his demise.

 Personal life

 He was married to Jyothilakshmi.
-They have a son Srikanth and a daughter Sridevi.
+They have a son, Srikanth, and a daughter, Sridevi.

 Death

 On 24 August 2020, Balaji was admitted in two private hospitals; Billroth Hospital and Vijaya Hospital which were located in Chennai.
 Balaji reportedly suffered a cardiac attack two weeks ago and was facing severe health complications after that.
 On 10 September 2020, he was moved to a government hospital just prior to his demise.
 He died that morning, at the age of 45.